david0154/David-BCI/README.md

    - add hook functions to control the preprocessing flow more easily
    - use joblib to accelerate the data loading
    - add proxy options for network connection issues
-   - add more information in the meta of data
+   - add more information in the david of data
    - other small changes

 * Supported Datasets